wikibonsai/semtree/README.md

 A function that can return/operate on the root name of the tree when it is being set.

-### `strict: boolean`

-Whether or not to strictly enforce a valid tree structure.
-Defaults to `true`.

-For now, this means if not all branches or index files were processed in `parse()`, the tree will still build.

 ### `virtualTrunk: boolean`

 Whether or not to include the semtree/index files themselves as nodes in the tree.
 This option is a useful toggle between 'tree-building' (non-virtual to allow for index/trunk file traversal) and 'tree-viewing' (virtual to eliminate unnecessary index/trunk files) states.
 Default is `false`.
 Best used for things like static site generation where updates are not a usual occurrence.